Natron: Importance in antiquity

 Historical natron was harvested directly as a salt mixture from dry lake beds in ancient Egypt, and has been used for thousands of years as a cleaning product for both the home and body.
 Blended with oil, it was an early form of soap.
 It softens water while removing oil and grease.
 Undiluted, natron was a cleanser for the teeth and an early mouthwash.
 The mineral was mixed into early antiseptics for wounds and minor cuts.
 Natron can be used to dry and preserve fish and meat.
 It was also an ancient household insecticide, and was used for making leather as well as a bleach for clothing.

 The mineral was used during mummification ceremonies in ancient Egypt because it absorbs water and behaves as a drying agent.
 Moreover, when exposed to moisture, the carbonate in natron increases pH (raises alkalinity), which creates a hostile environment for bacteria.
 In some cultures, natron was thought to enhance spiritual safety for both the living and the dead.
 Natron was added to castor oil to make a smokeless fuel, which allowed Egyptian artisans to paint elaborate artworks inside ancient tombs without staining them with soot.

-The Pyramid Texts describe how natron pellets were used as funerary offerings in the rites for the deceased pharaoh, "N".
-The ceremony required two kinds of natron, one sourced from northern (Lower) and one from southern (Upper) Egypt.
+The Pyramid Texts describe how natron pellets were used as funerary offerings in the rites for the pharaoh "N".
+The ceremony required two kinds of natron: one sourced from northern (Lower) Egypt and one from southern (Upper) Egypt.

 Smin, smin opens thy mouth.
 One pellet of natron.

 O N., thou shalt taste its taste in front of the sḥ-ntr-chapels.
 One pellet of natron.

 That which Horus spits out is smin.
 One pellet of natron.

 That which Set spits out is smin.
 One pellet of natron.

 That which the two harmonious gods (spit out) is smin.
 One pellet of natron.

 To say four times: Thou hast purified thyself with natron, together with Horus (and) the Followers of Horus.
 Five pellets of natron from Nekheb, Upper Egypt.

 Thou purifiest (thyself); Horus purifies (himself).
 One pellet of natron.
 Thou purifiest (thyself); Set purifies (himself).
 One pellet of natron.

 Thou purifiest (thyself); Thot purifies (himself).
 One pellet of natron.
 Thou purifiest (thyself); the god purifies (himself).
 One pellet of natron.

 Thou also purifiest (thyself)—thou who art among them.
 One pellet of natron.

 Thy mouth is the mouth of a sucking calf on the day of his birth.